 - The student must also meet the acceptable standards of educational accomplishment through a given assessment according to the offered course module (must obtain a 75% or better).
-The assessment will reflect a valid evaluation measure to represent a student learning outcomes applicable to that transfer of credit that is reflective of the coursework offered within the Career Certification program.
+The assessment will reflect a valid evaluation measure to represent a student learning outcomes applicable to that transfer of credit that is reflective of the coursework offered within the Career Credential program.

 - The course should align with the curriculum and materials and topics covered in the courses offered at the Adult Career Center program.

 - Evidence of appropriate academic level may also be requested showing satisfactory grades for the course completed as well as a request of the syllabus or study guide for the course.